Join Our Team

 Our child internship tracks are part of the VA Maryland Health Care System and University of Maryland School of Medicine Psychology Internship Consortium.

-The University of Maryland School of Medicine offers three child tracks: School Mental Health (APPIC #134716), Child Inpatient and Pediatric Consult-Liaison (APPIC #134715), and Clinical High Risk for Psychosis (APPIC #134714).
+The University of Maryland School of Medicine offers four child tracks: School Mental Health, Child Inpatient and Pediatric Consult-Liaison, Clinical High Risk for Psychosis, and Child Outpatient and Pediatric Consult-Liaison.

 The University of Maryland School of Medicine, Baltimore VA Medical Center, and Perry Point VA Medical Center combined previously separate APA-accredited internship programs to form this Consortium in 2003.
 Our unified APA-accredited Consortium is dedicated to providing high-quality training that is firmly rooted in the scientist-practitioner model.
 Interns benefit from access to a range of training settings with diverse clinical, research, and administrative/policy opportunities.
 Our training program works collaboratively with interns to formulate tailored training plans.
 We view internship as a year of exploration, growth, and balance that is intended to prepare interns for the next step in their career (e.g., post-doctoral training, academia/research, and/or clinical service delivery).